Tomoya Yokoyama: Krush Super Featherweight champion

 Yokoyama challenged the Krush Super Featherweight champion Naoki Takahashi at Krush 158 on February 24, 2024.
 He won the fight by unanimous decision.

 Yokoyama faced Cabelo Monteiro at K-1 World MAX 2024 - World Championship Tournament Final on July 7, 2024.
 He won the fight by a first-round technical knockout.

 Yokoyama made the first defense of his Krush Super Featherweight title at Krush 169 on December 8, 2024, against Yuta Matsuyama.
 He won the fight by third round knockout.

 Yokoyama faced Egor Bikrev, who was making his debut with the promotion, in the quarterfinals of the 6th K-1 Super Featherweight World Grand Prix at K-1 Beyond on May 31, 2025.
 Despite knocking Bikrev down with a kick to the body in the second round, Yokoyama was himself knocked down in the final round of the bout, which led to the bout being judged a draw.
 Yokoyama won the fight by knockout in the extra fourth round.
 Yokoyama was expected to face Huang Shuailu in the semifinal bout, however Shuailu was forced to withdraw due to a broken jaw, while tournament reservist Leona Pettas was forced to withdraw with a broken hand.
 As such, Shuailu's quarterfinals opponent Matthew Daalman stepped in as the replacement.
 Yokoyama won the fight by a first-round technical knockout.
 He twice knocked his opponent down which resulted in an automatic stoppage victory under the K-1 tournament ruleset.
 Yokoyama faced Rémi Parra in the finals of the one-day tournament.
 He lost the fight by a second-round technical knockout.

+Yokoyama faced the former K-1 Super Featherweight champion Leona Pettas at K-1 World MAX 2025 - 70kg World Championship Tournament Final on November 15, 2025.
+He won the fight by unanimous decision, with scores of 30—27, 30—27 and 29—28.

+Tomoya Yokoyama will compete against challenger Thun Menghong of Cambodia for the K-1 world title in the 60kg division.